armanbilge/BIOINF702/assignment6/report.md

 preference I performed the described analysis using BEAST v1.8.2.

- 1. I can tell that I ran the chain for long enough ($2 \times 10^7$ states) because all of the ESSs reported by Tracer are greater than 200.
+ 1. I can tell that I ran the chain for long enough ($2 \times 10^7$ states) because all of the ESSs reported by Tracer were greater than 200.
-    Furthermore, the trace for the TMRCA of the in-group appeared to be a "fuzzy caterpillar" which suggests that it was mixing well (Figure 1).
+    Furthermore, the trace for the TMRCA of the in-group appeared to be a "fuzzy caterpillar" which suggested that it was mixing well (Figure 1).

  2. The substitution model parameters were significantly different between the two genes.